-The ESU award granted in 2012 vested on December 31, 2014, and will be paid in March 2015.
-This award provided for a performance multiplier from 0 to 1.5 based on the Board's assessment of how well we performed against pre-established targets over the course of the three-year period.
-ESU payouts were calculated using a performance multiplier of 0.93, based on the Board's consideration of the following result:
+The ESU award granted in 2013 vested on December 31, 2015, and will be paid in March 2016.
+This award provided for a performance multiplier from 0.5 to 1.5 based on the Board's assessment of how well we performed against pre-established targets over the course of the three-year period.
+ESU payouts were calculated using a performance multiplier of 0.54, based on the following result:

-mance level targ 2012 ESU award ' Actual Measure Period Threshold Target Maximum Multiplier Relative TSR against the peer group (see below) January 2012 to December 2014 at or below the 25th percentile SLITH NARCANTIIA at least the 75th percentile P47 0.93
+Performance level targets for 2013 ESU award Actual Measure Period Threshold Target Maximum performance Multiplier Relative TSR against the peer group (see below) January 2013 to December 2015 at or below the 25th percentile 50th percentile at least the 75th percentile P27 0.54

-• Relative TSR is calculated using \$54.64, the twenty-day volume weighted average closing price of TransCanada shares on the TSX at December 31, 2014.
+• Relative TSR is calculated using \$44.90, the twenty-day volume weighted average closing price of TransCanada shares on the TSX at December 31, 2015.
+Our absolute TSR performance was 9.05 per cent.

-Our peer group for relative TSR for the 2012 ESU award consisted of a group of publicly-traded peer companies that represented investment opportunities for equity investors seeking exposure to the North American pipeline, power and utility sector.
+Our peer group for relative TSR for the 2013 ESU award consisted of a group of publicly-traded peer companies that represented investment opportunities for equity investors seeking exposure to the North American pipeline, power and utility sector.

-Peer group for relative TSR

-Canadian Utilities Ltd. Enbridge Inc. Sempra Energy Dominion Resources Inc. Entergy Corporation Southern Company DTE Energy Company Exelon Corporation Spectra Energy Corporation Duke Energy Corporation Fortis Inc. TransAlta Corporation Emera Inc. PG&E Corporation Xcel Energy Inc.
+2013 ESU grant peer group for relative TSR Canadian Utilities Ltd. Enbridge Inc. Sempra Energy Dominion Resources Inc. Entergy Corporation Southern Company DTE Energy Co.
+Exelon Corporation Spectra Energy Corporation Duke Energy Corporation Fortis Inc. TransAlta Corporation Emera Inc. Pacific Gas & Electric Company Xcel Energy Inc.